wgm/cerb3/README.md

 End-of-Life Notice
 ------------------
 This project is no longer officially supported or maintained.
-It is recommended everyone upgrade to [Cerb5](http://github.com/wgm/cerb5).
+It is recommended everyone upgrade to [the latest version of Cerb](http://github.com/wgm/cerb).

 What's this?
 ------------